-As a digital marketer you are flooded with a million things to do every day.
+As an SEO or digital marketer you are flooded with a million things to do every day.
 The rate at which you are expected to produce content, monitor campaigns and analyze data keeps accelerating.
 You are asked to do more and more, yet still expected to find time to learn in order to keep up with the latest trends.

 If this sounds all too familiar then keep reading.
 What I’m about to share with you may cause you to rethink the way you do link outreach, launch PPC campaigns, approach content marketing and interact socially.

 Who Should Read, Share and Link to This Article?

 I wrote this for digital marketing agencies and in-house marketing professionals who are trying to do the most they can with the limited resources they have.
 Sometimes, I don’t think that our clients truly appreciate how much time, energy, thought and dedication really goes into their projects.

 Later on, I’ll tell you how many hours it took to write this 3,000+ word guest blog post and why this length is significant.
 Guess a number in your head and we’ll see how close you are.

 Why should you read the whole article and not just skim through it?
 Because it’s going to be worth your time.
 Each word was carefully chosen.
 What you learn might trigger new ideas in your head as you think through the different possibilities.